The Galaxy is a new Galapagos cruise boat, designed with all the modern conveniences the archipelago demands.

 Arrive Baltra Island and your guide will be waiting for you and transfer you to the Galaxy yacht for lunch.

-We also aim to hike to the top of Bartolomé, a once active volcano.
+This morning we aim to hike to the top of Bartolomé, a once active volcano.
 The summit trail and stairs lead us on a 30 minute climb.
 From the top of the wooden stairs, we can gaze out across the island for a panoramic view of the island and Pinnacle Rock, an eroded tuff cone.
 Crystal clear water is an invitation to snorkel from the beach with schools of tropical fish and Galapagos Penguins or take a zodiac ride to spot them.

 Return to the yacht for the evening briefing and dinner.